fatihxuzun/OxCM/README.md

 /myProjectFolder/results$

 ## Scientific Usage
-This project has been developed as a part of the study that aims to understand the influence of processing conditions and geometric irregularities on the accuracy of the contour method residual stress quantifications.
+This solver has been developed as a part of the study that aims to understand the influence of processing conditions and geometric irregularities on the accuracy of the contour method residual stress quantifications.
 Please cite:

 doi link to the paper